xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 ==================================

 There are two types of 10/100 Mb/s Ethernet MAC that are optimized for different feature sets.
-Both connect to a standard 10/100 Mb/s Ethernet PHY using the same MII interface described in :ref:`mii_signals_section`.
+Both connect to a standard 10/100 Mb/s Ethernet PHY using the same MII interface described in :ref:`mii_signals_section`, or optionally an RMII interface for the real-time MAC running on xcore.ai.

 The resource-optimized MAC described here is provided for applications that do not require real-time features, such as those required by the Audio Video Bridging standards.
+A simple webserver or low-bandwidth TCP traffic is a typical use for this MAC.

 The same API is shared across all configurations of the Ethernet MACs.
 Additional API calls are available in the configuration interface of the real-time MACs that will cause a run-time assertion if called by the